 Few match-ups in tech get bigger than this – the one involving that indispensable gadget you carry around in your pocket every day.
 Should your smartphone be running Android?
 Or is the iPhone with iOS the smarter choice?

 On the one hand, it's an incredibly complicated question, because each mobile OS covers so much ground and has so many features to explore.
 On the other hand, it's actually really simple – because Android and iOS do most of the same stuff anyway, and largely in the same way too.

 Read on for our guide to the key differences and similarities you need to know about.

 Android vs iPhone: basics

 Android is developed by Google.
-It sticks its own Pixel-flavoured version on its Pixel phones, and lets the likes of Samsung, HTC, LG, Huawei and others add their own skins on top for their own hardware.
+It sticks its own Pixel-flavoured version on its Pixel phones, and lets the likes of Samsung, LG, Huawei and others add their own skins on top for their own hardware.

 iOS is Apple's mobile OS for the iPhone, iPad and iPod touch.
 It's developed in tandem with the hardware, so Apple doesn't have to worry about making the code fit a hundred different devices from a dozen different manufacturers.